ruksi/izakaya/README.md

     - very quick response call times even on the free tier
     - everything feels backend / API focused
     - working through Dockerfiles feels boilerplate-y for simple services
-        - but Dockerfile-builds are essential for more complex setups 😆
+        - Dockerfile-builds are essential for more complex setups 😆
-    - you can get a free PostgreSQL / Redis, but from a 3rd party (Supabase / Upstash) 🤔
+    - you can get a free PostgreSQL / Redis, but from a third party (Supabase / Upstash) 🤔
     - no native GitHub integrations; you have to do custom GitHub Actions
     - the web UI feels a bit clunky
     - feels better through the CLI than through the web UI